PDF 341 KB

 An application form for a Retail Tobacco Merchant's Licence for a new applicant

-Whilst specific conditions may be attached to any licence issued, the following requirements will be attached to all tobacco licences and must be adhered to at all times by retailers:
+While specific conditions may be attached to any licence issued, the following requirements will be attached to all tobacco and e-cigarette licences and must be adhered to at all times by retailers:

 Each tobacco retail outlet must have their own Retail Tobacco and E-Cigarette Merchant’s Licence.
 Retailers with more than one retail outlet selling tobacco must hold a separate tobacco licence for each of their outlets.
 Licences cannot be transferred from one outlet to another.